jedevc/fyp-report/report.md

 setup.
 Additionally, these challenges are themed, providing a consistent "feeling" to each VM, emphasising the importance of visual similarity.

-Finally, Blinker [@blinker] creates randomized binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level, and uses these tools in a CTF competition to evaluate it's success.
+Finally, Blinker [@blinker] creates randomised binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level, and uses these tools in a CTF competition to evaluate it's success.
 In particular, this technique has inspired our work, however, the